kgrzybek/modular-monolith-with-ddd/README.md

 ### 1.1 Purpose of this Repository

-This is list of main goals of this repository:
+This is a list of the main goals of this repository:

 - Showing how you can implement a **monolith** application in a **modular** way
-- Presentation of the **full implementation** of an application.
-This is not another simple application.
-This is not another proof of concept (PoC).
-The goal is to present the implementation of an application that would be ready to run in production
+- Presentation of the **full implementation** of an application
+  - This is not another simple application
+  - This is not another proof of concept (PoC)
+  - The goal is to present the implementation of an application that would be ready to run in production
 - Showing the application of **best practices** and **object-oriented programming principles**
 - Presentation of the use of **design patterns**.
 When, how and why they can be used
 - Presentation of some **architectural** considerations, decisions, approaches
-- Presentation of the implementation using **Domain-Driven Design** approach (tactical patterns)
+- Presentation of the implementation using **Domain-Driven Design** approach (**tactical** patterns)
-- Presentation of the implementation of **Unit Tests** for Domain Model (Testable Design in mind).
+- Presentation of the implementation of **Unit Tests** for Domain Model (Testable Design in mind)

 ### 1.2 Out of Scope

-This is list of subjects which are out of scope for this repository:
+This is a list of subjects which are out of scope for this repository:
 - Business requirements gathering and analysis
 - System analysis
 - Domain exploration
 - Domain distillation
-- Domain-Driven Design strategic patterns
+- Domain-Driven Design **strategic** patterns
 - Architecture evaluation, quality attributes analysis
 - Integration, system tests
 - Project management